omarmorejon/WT-2020I/unit01/activity3/Activity03.md

-# Assigment 3: Static Website
+# Assignment 3: Static Website

 To deploy a static website using [Hugo](https://gohugo.io) (a static web site generator) and host it on GitHub Project Pages.

+This is a group activity.
+Hence, participation of all group members is mandatory.

 ## Static web site generator